roykishan8/covid-19/README.md

 NOW OPEN MY SQL AND RUN THAT .SQL FILE THERE
 NOW REPLACE MINE SQL USERNAME AND PASSWORD WITH YOURS AND NOW RUN THE COVID19.JAVA

+if you are getting some error in running javafx google it and you will get vmarguments which you have to copy in your ide.